JacobADevore/next-validenv/README.md

     ];
   }

-  if (!serverEnv.success || !clientEnv.success) {
+  // if one or more environment variables are not set, throw an error if (!serverEnv.success || !clientEnv.success) {
     console.error("❌ Invalid environment variables:\n", ...invalidEnvErrors);
     throw new Error("Invalid environment variables");
   }

-  let exposedServerEnvErrors = [];
+  // holds server environment variables errors that are exposed to the client let exposedServerEnvErrors = [];

   for (let key of Object.keys(serverEnv.data)) {